mjpclab/extra-http-file-server/README.md

     The rewrite target is specified by `replace`.
     Use `$0` to represent the whole match in `match`. use `$1` - `$9` to represent sub matches in `match`.
+--rewrite-post <分隔符><match><分隔符><replace>
+    Similar to --rewrite, but executes after redirects has no match.
 --rewrite-end <分隔符><match><分隔符><replace>
-    Similar to --rewrite, but skip rest process if matched.
+    Similar to --rewrite-post, but skip rest process if matched.

 --redirect <separator><match><separator><replace>[<separator><status-code>]
     Perform an HTTP redirect when request URL (in the form of "/request/path?param=value")